 Bringing your perspective to the media

-Here is a list of some of our initiatives (all in French):
+Here is a list of some of our initiatives in 2018 (all in French):

-- Martine Hébert interviewed on CKOI about increasing the minimum wage to $12 an hour.
+- Martine Hébert interviewed by Pierre Bruneau on TVA about the minimum wage increase to $12 an hour.

 - Martine Hébert debating the minimum wage increase to $12 with CSN President Jacques Létourneau on 98.5 FM’s Drainville PM broadcast.